Dannyxie/Note/Note of CSS The Definitive Guide.md

 ##CHAPTER 7 Basic Visual Fomatting
 ###Basic Boxes
 - CSS assumes that every element generates one or more rectangular box, called `element box`.
 Each element box has a `content area` at its core.
+- If no color is set, then the border takes on the foreground color of the element's content
+- If a border style has gaps of some type, then the element's background is visible through those gaps.

+###The Containing Block
+- For an element in the normal, Western-style flow of text, the containing block the formed by the `content edge` of the nearest block-level, table cell, or inline-block ancestor box.

+- Most elements are in the normal flow, and the only way for an element to leave it is to be floated or positioned.

 ###Block-level Elements
 - In general the `width` of an element is defined as the distance from the left inner edge to the right inner edge, and the `height` is the distance from the inner top to the inner bottom

+###Horizontal Fomatting
+- The sum of the horizontal components of a block-level element box  in the normal flow always equals the `width` of the parent.

+####Horizontal properties
+- "seven properties": `margin-left`,`border-left`,`padding-left`,`width`,`padding-right`,`border-right`, and `margin-right`
+- block-level elements nearly always have block-level elements for parents
+- Only three may be set to auto: `width`, `margin-left`, `margin-right`.
+- `width` must either be set to `auto` or a nonnegative value of some type.

 ####Using auto
 - three properties that can be applied `auto`: `width`, `margin-left`, or `margin-right`